vinhtc27/vinhtc27/README.md

 - 📄 Know about my experiences [linkedin.com/in/vinhtc27](linkedin.com/in/vinhtc27)

 - 📝 I'm practicing writing articles on [vinhtc27.tech](vinhtc27.tech)

+- 👨‍💻 All of my public projects are available at this github profile

 <h3 align="left">Connect with me:</h3>
 <p align="left">